ocaml/ocaml.org/CONTRIBUTING.md

 * Find the task in the [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file
 * Go to the task folder inside [data/cookbook/](data/cookbook/) which has the same name as the task's `slug`
-* Create a `.ml` file containing the recipe and a Yaml header with metadata about the recipe.
+* Create a `.ml` file containing the recipe and a YAML header with metadata about the recipe.

 If the recipe does not fit into any existing task, you also need to create a task.
 Add a `task:` entry in [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file.
-Fields `title`, `description` and `slug` are mandatory.
+Fields `title`, `description`, and `slug` are mandatory.
 The task must be located under a relevant `category:` field.

-Finally, it is also possible to create and organize groups of tasks by creating new categories.
+Finally, it is also possible to create and organise groups of tasks by creating new categories.
 Categories are recursive and may have subcategories, which are full categories too.
 A task listed in [data/cookbook/tasks.yml](data/cookbook/tasks.yml) may have no recipes yet.
-The other way, it is not allowed to have a task folder in [data/cookbook/](data/cookbook/) which does not correspond to a task from the [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file, it triggers a compilation error.
+On the other hand, it is not allowed to have a task folder in [data/cookbook/](data/cookbook/) that does not correspond to a task from the [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file because it triggers a compilation error.

 Each recipe is a way to perform a task using a combination of open-source